 Florida Association of Counties' Federal Committee

 Monroe County also works in partnership with federal groups to advance the County’s priorities.
-Monroe County is a member of Florida Association of Counties’ Federal Committee with Monroe County Commissioner Heather Carruthers as its chair.
+Monroe County is a member of Florida Association of Counties’ Federal Committee with Monroe County Commissioner Heather Carruthers on the board.
 This committee helps to shape FAC’s federal priorities, which includes reauthorization of the National Flood Insurance Program.

 National Association of Counties (NACO)

 Monroe County is a member of the National Association of Counties (NACO).
-Monroe County Mayor George Neugent and Commissioner Carruthers both participate on NACO’s Gulf Coast Counties and Parishes Caucus, which focuses on issues related to the Gulf of Mexico.
+Monroe County Commissioner Carruthers participate on NACO’s Gulf Coast Counties and Parishes Caucus, which focuses on issues related to the Gulf of Mexico.
 These issues include the National Flood Insurance Program and funding for the RESTORE Act.
 The RESTORE ACT stands for the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States Act that was created due to the BP oil spill in 2010.
 Monroe County Legislative Director Lisa Tennyson sits on NACO’s Public Lands steering committee that monitors and advocates for federal PILT funding.